cjteeter/cjteeter.github.io/academic.md

 My studies addressed the following three questions:

 First, how can educational testing strategies be used to enhance learning?
-Previous research has demonstrated that material that is recalled on an initial test is better retained on future tests than material that is studied for similar periods of time.
+Previous research has demonstrated that material that is recalled on an initial test is better retained on future tests than the material that is studied for similar periods of time.
 This is of critical importance for how educators use assessment in their classrooms, and how students approach their studying sessions.
 I worked on isolating retrieval conditions (e.g. focus on initial encoding; test formats) that lead to successful long-term information retention and perhaps most important, tried to establish methods for instructing students to take advantage of this benefit.